RAK4TW/bd-challenge-v3/README.md

 # What I'd do more next time

-- I'd like to add more from the nice to have list.
+- I'd like to add more from the nice to have list, in particular, I'd like to enable path url routing.